According to §950.08(2g), what must officers provide to victims within 24 hours of initial contact?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-Officers are required to provide victims with a list of their rights and contact information for assistance within 24 hours of initial contact.
-This provision ensures that victims are promptly informed about their legal rights and available resources, which is vital in empowering them during a difficult time.
-Having access to this information can help victims understand the support systems available to them, including legal options, counseling services, and shelters.
+Officers are required, under §950.08(2g), to provide victims with a list of their rights and contact information for assistance within 24 hours of initial contact.
+This provision is crucial as it ensures that victims are informed about their legal rights and the resources available to them for support, which can significantly aid in their recovery and understanding of the legal process.

 Subscribe